 In most cases, employer costs can range from several thousand dollars to over $10,000, depending on business size and visa duration.
 Importantly, employers cannot pass these costs on to the employee.

-4. What are the requirements for employer sponsorship of 482 visa in Australia?
+4. What are the requirements for employer sponsorship via a 482 visa in Australia?

 Employer sponsorship in Australia generally requires that:

-• The business meets sponsorship and nomination obligations
+- The business agrees to meet sponsorship and nomination obligations

 Employer-sponsored visas are designed to fill genuine skill shortages—not to undercut wages or bypass local hiring.